Cave of the Winds (Colorado): Tourist attraction

 stripped the cavern of many of the stalactites.

 Snider continued to excavate and began preparations for guided tours.
 The Cave of the Winds quickly became one of the established attractions of the young Manitou resort area.
 Cave of the Winds has been in continuous operation since 1881 – making it one of Colorado’s oldest visitor attractions.
 Electrical lights were added in 1907, and visitors began traveling to the cave in even greater numbers – first by carriage and railroad, and later by car.

 The cost has increased over the years.
-In 2025 the admission price was USD$28 for adults, USD$18 for age 4 to 12.
+In 2025 the admission price was US$28 for adults, US$18 for age 4 to 12.